Agnostic Learning of Halfspaces with Gradient Descent via Soft Margins

 \end{definition} We note that our definition of soft margin is essentially an unnormalized version of the soft margin function considered by~\citet{foster2018} in the context of learning GLMs, since they defined $\phi_{\bar v}(\gamma)$ as the probability that $|\bar v^\top x / \norm x| \leq \gamma$.
 This concept was also considered by~\citet{balcan2017logconcave} for $s$-concave isotropic distributions under the name `probability of a band'.

-We first show that (hard) margin distributions have simple soft margin functions. \begin{example}[Hard margin distributions] If $\calD_x$ is a hard margin distribution in the sense that $\bar v^\top x \geq \gamma^*>0$ for some $\gamma^*>0$ almost surely, then $\phi_{\bar v}(\gamma)=0$ for $\gamma <\gamma^*$. \end{example} \begin{proof} This follows immediately: $\P(|\bar v^\top x| \leq \gamma)=0$ when $\gamma < \gamma^*$. \end{proof} A typical example of a hard margin distribution is a linearly separable distribution where the labels are corrupted by some fixed probability $\eta$, such as in the random classification noise model, or by some structured noise function $\eta(x): \R^d \to [0,1/2)$, such as in the Massart or Tsybakov noise settings.
-Note that the soft margin function in Example \ref{example:hard.margin} is specific to the vector $\bar v$, and does not necessarily hold for arbitrary unit vectors in $\R^d$.
+Below we will consider some examples of soft margin function behavior.
+We shall see later that our final generalization bounds will depend on the behavior of $\phi_{\bar v}(\gamma)$ for $\gamma$ sufficiently small, and thus in the below examples we only care about the behavior of $\phi_{\bar v}(\cdot)$ in small neighborhoods of the origin.
+In our first example, we show that (hard) margin distributions have simple soft margin functions. \begin{example}[Hard margin distributions] If $\calD_x$ is a hard margin distribution in the sense that $\bar v^\top x \geq \gamma^*>0$ for some $\gamma^*>0$ almost surely, then $\phi_{\bar v}(\gamma)=0$ for $\gamma <\gamma^*$. \end{example} \begin{proof} This follows immediately: $\P(|\bar v^\top x| \leq \gamma)=0$ when $\gamma < \gamma^*$. \end{proof} Note that the soft margin function in Example \ref{example:hard.margin} is specific to the vector $\bar v$, and does not necessarily hold for arbitrary unit vectors in $\R^d$.